c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 Understanding a software system just by looking at its source code can be very time-consuming, and communicating ideas about software design or business processes is even harder if there is no commonly accepted way to do it.

 The Unified Modeling Language - in short UML - was introduced to solve this problem.
-UML is not a textual programming language, but rather a grapgical notation; a set of diagrams that help in designing and communicating software systems.
+UML is not a textual programming language, but rather a graphical notation; a set of diagrams that help in designing and communicating software systems.

 <img width="592" alt="Screen Shot 2022-08-31 at 8 33 48 p m" src="https://user-images.githubusercontent.com/24994818/187813601-9be5b22c-302f-4e13-9148-083f266d096e.png">